 Director, Center on Education and Training For Employment

-Associate Professor of Learning Technologies, College of Education and Human Ecology, The Ohio State University
+Professor of Learning Technologies, College of Education and Human Ecology, The Ohio State University

-Correia’s expertise in distance education, online and mobile learning, collaborative learning and entrepreneurial educational have been published in over 30 peer-reviewed journals and presented at numerous conferences.
+Ana-Paula Correia, PhD, director of the Center on Education and Training for Employment, has more than 25 years of experience in learning design and instructional systems technology.
+Specifically, Dr. Correia’s expertise lies in distance education, online and mobile learning, collaborative learning, and entrepreneurial education.
+Her work has been published in top-tier academic journals, such as Educational Technology Research & Development, Teachers College Record, British Journal of Educational Technology, Journal of Computer Assisted Learning, Computers in Human Behavior, and Distance Education.
+To date, she published over 90 journal articles and book chapters in three different languages: English, Portuguese, and Spanish.
 In 2017 she published the book, Teaching Online Simplified: A Quick Guide for Instructors intended to serve as a practical guide or “handbook” for those who have limited or no prior knowledge in teaching and/or education but are interested in online teaching.

 Dr. Correia is also a Professor of Learning Technologies in the Department of Educational Studies at The Ohio State University.
 She leads the Learning and Experience Design Research Group, a group dedicated to investigating learning design processes and pedagogies to create deep learning.
 She is the Faculty Co-Coordinator of the Masters of Learning Technologies.
 Launched in August 2016, this program is ranked 9th in the U.S. News and World Report rankings.